-Active Exchange Traded Funds (ETFs) are quoted on the Australian Securities Exchange (ASX) and are an easy way for investors to access the investment expertise of fund managers.
-Active ETFs are actively managed by a portfolio manager, who 'actively' manages the basket of underlying stocks with the aim of outperforming the market.
+Active Exchange Traded Funds (ETFs) are quoted on an exchange and are an easy way for investors to access the investment expertise of fund managers.
+Active ETFs are managed by a portfolio manager, who 'actively' manages the basket of underlying stocks with the aim of outperforming the market.

 Get your free educational eBook on everything you need to know about investing in Active ETFs.

 Register to download your free eBook and receive Fidelity’s monthly e-newsletter from our investment experts around the world.

 Active ETFs provide access to a fund manager’s investment expertise via a simple trade on a stock exchange.

 Active ETFs are open-ended actively-managed funds quoted on an exchange.
 The fund is managed by a portfolio manager, who ‘actively’ manages the basket of underlying stocks with the aim of outperforming the market.
 An active manager seeks to reduce the downside risks during volatile periods in the market.

 Many of Fidelity's actively managed equity fund outperform their underlying index, net of fees, by 1-2% p.a over the long term.
 With the power of both time and compounding, this additional amount of annual return can have a big impact on your portfolio over the long term.
 The below highlights Fidelity Global Emerging Markets managed fund performance as an example.
 The Fidelity Active ETF: FEMX implements the same strategy by the same portfolio manager.